2023 Jigawa State gubernatorial election

-The 2023 Jigawa State gubernatorial election will take place on 18 March 2023, to elect the Governor of Jigawa State, concurrent with elections to the Jigawa State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
-Incumbent APC Governor Mohammed Badaru Abubakar is term-limited and cannot seek re-election to a third term.
+The 2023 Jigawa State gubernatorial election took place on 18 March 2023, to elect the Governor of Jigawa State, concurrent with elections to the Jigawa State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election — which was postponed from its original 11 March date — was later scheduled to hold three weeks after the presidential election and National Assembly elections.
+Incumbent APC Governor Mohammed Badaru Abubakar was term-limited and could not seek re-election to a third term.
+Deputy Governor Umar Namadi held the office for the APC by a margin of 24% over PDP nominee Mustapha Sule Lamido — a businessman and son of former Governor Sule Lamido.

-Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating Mustapha Sule Lamido—businessman and son of former Governor Sule Lamido—on 25 May while the All Progressives Congress nominated Deputy Governor Umar Namadi on 26 May and the smaller New Nigeria Peoples Party nominated former commissioner Aminu Ibrahim Ringim unopposed on 6 June.
+Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating Lamido on 25 May while the All Progressives Congress nominated Namadi on 26 May.

+The day after the election, collation completed and INEC declared Namadi as the victor.
+In the final results, Namadi won about 618,000 votes (~60% of the vote) as runner-up Lamido received over 369,000 votes (~36% of the vote).

 Electoral system

-The Governor of Jigawa State is elected using a modified two-round system.
+The Governor of Jigawa State was elected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of state local government areas.
 If no candidate passes this threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.